TerenceTamuka/hackathon2-practice/README.md

 # Features

 - 20 Challenging Questions: Test your knowledge with a variety of questions from different subjects.

+- 10 seconds timer on each question for a more engaged and exciting UX.

 - Real-Time Scoring: Your score is displayed as you answer each question, giving you instant feedback.